How to create a PPC report for clients? (Tips and Free Templates)

 Key Metrics to Include in a PPC Report

-Let’s have a look at the essential metrics to include in your client’s PPC report.
+Let’s have a look at the essential PPC metrics to include in your client’s PPC report.
 Remember that clients don’t need every single data point – they need the right PPC campaign metrics that connect ad performance to their business outcomes.
 It gives them a real sense of what’s working and why it matters.

 1. Return On Ad Spend